lyonrb/oauned/README.md

 Rails Engine that lets you become an OAuth Provider.

+## THIS IS UNDER DEVELOPMENT

+I wouldn't recommend using the published gems (they're buggy).
+And I won't release anything until I have something stable in my end.
+So if you wish to give oauned a try, please add the git repo in your Gemfile.

 ## Installation

 You can use the latest gem which is on rubygems.